 Investment companies cover a diverse range of assets and the AIC provides a wealth of information to help investors along the way.
 Its website www.theaic.co.uk offers performance data, as well as information on gearing (borrowing), discounts/premiums, dividends, charges and portfolio and management information.
 You can even download the latest factsheet and annual report of an investment company.

-The past 151 years have seen two World Wars, the Great Depression, the tech boom (and bust) and the 2008/9 financial crisis.
-We never know what’s round the corner, but investment companies’ 151 years of history demonstrate the strength and durability of the investment company structure, which is just as relevant for today’s investors.
+The past 152 years have seen two World Wars, the Great Depression, the tech boom (and bust), the 2008/9 financial crisis and now a global pandemic.
+We never know what’s around the corner, but investment companies’ 152 years of history demonstrate the strength and durability of the investment company structure, which is just as relevant for today’s investors.

 For more information on investment companies, visit www.theaic.co.uk